chewyishere/fuseVJ/README.md

-Avsys+SensemakerFinal
+fuseVJ
 ===========

-collaboration of Chewy, Yinan and Firm
+collaboration of Chewy and Firm

 A series of performance tools for audio/visual performance jamming